 Blisters are the single most common injury among rucking soldiers.
 While quick to heal, blisters on the feet can be extremely painful and, if not cared for correctly, may become infected.
 These minor wounds are caused by persistent friction against the skin and most commonly appear on toes and heels.

 As foot blisters account for as much as 50% of all military injuries, they should not be overlooked.
 They have the potential to make rucking very difficult and uncomfortable but proper foot hygiene is a good form of prevention.
+Here’s a full guide on how to avoid ruck march blisters.

 2- Nerve Compression Foot Injuries